Avoid Wasting Food with These 14 Excellent Tips

 Of course, always remember to store them in your vegetable crisper.

-If you put a little plastic wrap on the end of your bananas you’ll find they last three or four days longer.
+If you put a little plastic wrap on the end of your bananas, then you’ll find they’ll last three or four days longer.

-Even if your milk is already past the expiration date, you can use it to make buttermilk, cottage cheese, and other products.
+Even if your milk is already past the expiration date, you can use it to make buttermilk and cottage cheese.

 Fresh herbs start to break down quickly, but you can keep them up to six months with this simple trick:

-Put them in ice cube trays and fill them with olive oil.
+Put them in ice cube trays, and then fill these with olive oil.
 Add them to the freezer.
 You can use these cubes in countless recipes.

-To keep your apples fresh, put them in the same container as your potatoes.
+In order to keep your apples fresh, put them together with your potatoes in the same container.

-Coffee grounds contain essential nutrients that you can use for a variety of purposes.
+Due to their essential nutrients, you can use coffee grounds for a variety of purposes.

-For one, they are an excellent fertilizer for plants that require acidic soils.
+For one, they’re an excellent fertilizer for plants that require acidic soils.

-They’re also great for the skin, so you can use them to make an exfoliating cream.
+They’re also great for your skin, so you can use them to make an exfoliating cream.

-As insignificant as these tips and tricks might seem, they’re all very simple ways to avoid wasting food.
+Insignificant as these tips might seem, they’re all smart ways to avoid wasting food.
+Get started today!